YTFL/AttendMate-Bunk-Calculator-Attendance-Tracker/README.md

 ## 🚀 Installation

-### Download
-Download the latest APK from the [Releases](../../releases) section.
+1. Download the latest APK from the [Releases](../../releases) section.

-1. Download the APK file
 2. Enable "Install from Unknown Sources" in Android settings
 3. Open the APK and install
-4. Grant notification permissions for best experience

 ---